dereknovak/LS170-LS/questions.md

 - A state refers to saved information that allows for dynamic accessibility to the web.
 However, HTTP is a *stateless* protocol in that it does not save state in any part of its implementation, causing each request and response by applications to act independently from any other.
 For this reason, developers must engineer methods to create a *stateful* environment through the use of sessions, cookies, and AJAX.

 ## 78. **What is statelessness?**
-- HTTP is a *stateless* protocol in that it does not save state in any part of its implementation, causing each request and response by applications to act independently from any other.
+- HTTP is a *stateless* protocol in that it does not persist state in any part of its implementation, causing each request and response by applications to act independently from any other.
 This provides resilience to the HTTP protocol, as no maintenance is required throughout usage; however, lack of state creates a challenging experience for building stateful applications as programmers must find alternative methods of storing information.

 ## 79. **What is a stateful Web Application?**
 - A *stateful* Web Application refers to one that can save information between requests, allowing for a dynamic interaction with the Web Application.